 Play Recording

 There is a theory that, for some women, a new pair of shoes is an instant pick-me-up.
-I've long wondered if there is something similar for guys.
+I had long wondered if there is something similar for guys.
 Driving to work one Monday morning, it suddenly came to me and I had to write a song about it.
 Hopefully it works for guys in Jamaica too, because I wrote it as a reggae song.

 Second Kick of a Mule